Lone Mesa State Park

 Welcome to Lone Mesa State Park

 Lone Mesa State Park, located 23 miles north of Dolores, spans 11,618 acres with elevations from 7,200 to 9,000 feet.
-The park, known for its stunning scenery, offers a Special Use Permit program for limited public hunting during big-game seasons, featuring excellent elk, deer and bear habitat.
+The park, known for its stunning scenery, offers a Special Use Permit program for limited public hunting during big-game seasons, featuring excellent elk, deer and bear habitat and now offers an unpermitted opportunity for Spring Over the Counter turkey hunting.
 Access to the park is presently restricted to hunting, volunteer and educational programs.

 11,618